greg-randall/shutter-speed-analyzer/README.md

 ## Overview

-This tool works by analyzing a region of interest (ROI) in a video where a camera's shutter or flash is visible.
+This tool works by analyzing a region of interest (ROI) in a video where a camera's shutter.
 It detects frames where the brightness exceeds a threshold, groups consecutive bright frames into events, and calculates the duration of each event to determine the shutter speed.

 ## Features